AN5101 Spine & Extremities Anatomy - Credits

 Credits 3.0

-The primary goal of the course is for students to develop an
+The essential premise of this course is to develop the student's

 This course introduces therapeutic modalities and their practical